Understanding

 Potential collegiate student-athletes must complete their Amateurism Questionnaire and the bylaws state that no potential collegiate student-athlete can accept prize money after their 19th birthday or once enrolled in an NJCAA® institution- whichever one comes first.
 These records are to be kept by the student-athlete and any misinformation or falsification could lead to a determination resulting in a permanent ineligibility Status.

-Potential collegiate student-athletes must complete their Eligibility Certificate and the bylaws do not state legislation governing student-athletes accepting prize money.
+Potential collegiate student-athletes must complete their Eligibility Certificate and the bylaws do not state legislation governing student-athletes from accepting prize money based on place finish.